onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 What if we gifted each other recognition instead of tokens for conspicuously consuming real-world resources How do we scale practical, efficient, and optimal minimalism?
 How do we make asceticism easy and cool at the same time?

-Morality as a service - opt-in financial chains in exchange for a new form of prestige and purity Purity is giving the most while taking the least while actively promoting the same ideology.
-Purity is living for others.

 in the matrix humans were merely incapacitated batteries - in the global brain humans are bits of intelligence, relevance realization, and perspective - in the global brain humans are shards of the soul